-- 1.7 Regulatory accounts are designed to provide information about Network Rail's regulated business for use by us, funders, lenders, customers and other stakeholders for the primary purpose of informing our access charges reviews and of monitoring Network Rail's performance against the assumptions underlying the most recent access charges review.
-The regulatory accounts provide information in special-purpose financial statements.
-This information is more relevant for regulatory purposes than the information contained in statutory accounts, as the statements are set out in a format consistent with our relevant policies and the regulatory framework established in PR08.
-By contrast, statutory accounts are prepared as required by company law, and in accordance with the Companies Acts and either in accordance with UK Accounting Standards or in accordance with International Financial Reporting Standards and Article 4 of the IAS Regulation. - 1.8 The regulatory accounts enable the following tasks to be carried out: - monitoring financial performance against the assumptions underlying our PR08 determination; - informing future access charges reviews and other regulatory decisions that require financial information, such as information on expenditure thresholds for interim reviews of access charges; - assessing the financial position of the regulated business, in particular by reporting on the company's net debt and its RAB; and - monitoring ongoing capital investment (particularly enhancements) made by the company. - 1.9 In developing these Guidelines, we have consulted with Network Rail and sought to minimise the regulatory burden on Network Rail.
+- 1.7 Regulatory financial statements are designed to provide information about Network Rail's regulated business for use by us, funders, lenders, customers and other stakeholders for the primary purpose of informing our access charges reviews and of monitoring Network Rail's performance against the assumptions underlying the PR08 review of access charges.
+The regulatory financial statements provide information in special-purpose financial statements.
+This information is more relevant for regulatory purposes than the information contained in statutory financial statements, as the statements are set out in a format consistent with our relevant policies and the regulatory framework established in PR08.
+By contrast, statutory accounts are prepared as required by company law, and in accordance with the Companies Acts and either in accordance with UK Accounting Standards or in accordance with International Financial Reporting Standards and Article 4 of the IAS Regulation. - 1.8 The regulatory financial statements enable the following tasks to be carried out: - monitoring financial performance against the assumptions underlying our PR08 determination; - informing future access charges reviews and other regulatory decisions that require financial information, such as information on expenditure thresholds for interim reviews of access charges; - assessing the financial position of the regulated business, in particular by reporting on the company's net debt and its RAB; and - monitoring on-going capital investment (particularly enhancements) made by the company. - 1.9 In developing these Guidelines, we have consulted with Network Rail and sought to minimise the regulatory burden on Network Rail.